ishidesigns/ML-Minor-Image-Classification/README.md

 # ML-Minor Project-Image-Classification

 Image classification has become one of the key pilot use cases for demonstrating machine learning.
+It is a supervised learning problem: define a set of target classes (objects to identify in images), and train a model to recognize them using labeled example photos.

 Inside a dataset we have two directories-
 1. Train: This directory contains the images used for training.